BestCoffeeMakersInfo☕️

 Buttons and Controls

-The top right shows the power button and the “strong” setting, in the middle is the window which shows the time in a digital readout.
+The top right shows the power button and the “strong” setting, and the window shows the time in a digital readout in the middle.
 To the left are the buttons “Auto” (to set the auto-brew function) and “H” and “M” buttons (hour, minute) to set the time.
-The Strong, Auto and size buttons look kind of faint to me, dontcha think?
+The Strong, Auto, and Size buttons look kind of faint to me, dontcha think?
 I can barely read them.
-Last but not least, in the middle of the round dial, is the big “K” “brew” button.
+Last but not least, the big “K” “brew” button is in the middle of the round dial.

 The Keurig K-Duo Carafe Operation

 You get some nice extras here…The carafe side has a heating plate, which can be turned off manually, although the Auto-Off feature kicks in around the two-hour mark to turn it off to prevent or minimize that “burned” taste.
-Inside is a filter basket; the use of paper filters in the standard “cupcake” style is encouraged.
+Inside is a filter basket; using paper filters in the standard “cupcake” style is encouraged.

-The carafe, while it looks nice, is quirky, as it’s got an oddly shaped rectangular spout – most carafe spouts are V shaped, and I think this weird blunt rectangular shape hinders it (and many other people don’t like it either.)
+While the carafe looks nice, it looks quirky, as it’s got an oddly shaped rectangular spout – most carafe spouts are V-shaped, and I think this weird blunt rectangular shape hinders it (and many others people don’t like it either.)

-Your setting for the carafe start at 6 cups -meaning, you have to choose at least 6 cups at least – so if you’re wanting to just make a half-batch for a small gathering, it won’t work.
-Weird, I know, I can’t find any explanation or way around it.
+Your setting for the carafe starts at 6 cups, meaning you have to choose at least 6 cups, so if you want to make a half-batch for a small gathering, it won’t work.
+Weird, I know; I can’t find any explanation or way around it.

 The Auto-Brew can be programmed to start at a certain time up to 24 hours in advance, using the h/m buttons.